Diffusion occurs when molecules move:

 (c) Two dyes which can be used in the above experiment to make a coloured solution are Eosin and Red ink.

-The set up shown alongside was kept in sunlight for an hour.
+The set up shown below kept was in sunlight for an hour.
 It was observed that drops of water appeared on the inside surface of the polythene bag.

 (a) Name the process which is being demonstrated.